bhoamikhona/java/Section 02/README.md

 - That's about it.
 - Next, we will install one of the latest versions of a Java SE implementation.
 - We will install a JDK and we will get started.

+### Installing JDK 17 on Windows

+- The JDK gets installed in C Drive => Program Files => Java => jdk-21
+- jdk-21 is the directory of your JDK.
+- If we go inside jdk-21 => bin, you will see all the executables, like the Java compiler, Java interpreter, and all the development tools that we need.
+- Some of the executables that we have in the bin folder are:
+  - javac - That's for comiling our programs
+  - java - Which is the Java interpreter so, it is anothe executable.
+This is for running our programs.
+  - javap - It is called as a disassembler.
+If you want to look at the bytecode that your compiler generates; your compiler generates a `.class` file which has Java bytecode - if you want examine that, you would use this tool.
+  - jar - This tool is used for packaging your software.
+So, once you have your software, you can create something called as a jar file.
+So, that's a unit of release and that jar file, you can give it to your clients or partners.
+- So, these are some of the development tools that you have in the bin directory.

+### Installing Java on Mac

+### Installing Java on Linux

 ## Author